 Our final focal concept will revolve around The Six Pillars of Character.
 Created by the Josephson Institute, the Six Pillars are not an instructional program, rather, they are a focus on making positive ethical life choices.
 Before making any decisions, middle level learners (and all of us for that matter) need to consider the results of our decisions based on the Pillars of Trustworthiness, Respect, Responsibility, Fairness, Caring, and Citizenship.
 Again, not one of these Pillars are new to the community on their own, but combined they are a driving force to making ethical life decisions.
 Guiding positive ethical decision making in the formative middle years will have lifelong effects on a person’s character, leading to lifelong ethical success.

-Conrad Weiser Middle School will see many logistical changes including the 1-1 laptop program continuing in 5th grade and expanding to 6th and 7th grades, the Hybrid Learning model of teaching, new interactive software programs to help individualize educational practice, and a focus on individual student progress are only a few of the visible changes.
+Conrad Weiser Middle School continues to lead many changes, including the Hybrid Rotational Learning model of teaching, implementing new methodologies of teaching reading-and-writing in fifth grade, researching new math resources throughout the middle school, and a focus on individual student progress.
 But none of these are as important as the three main concepts of character education, bully prevention, and becoming a true model middle level educational facility.

 I look forward to working with the Conrad Weiser community to help our middle level learners grow into successful adults and leaders.
 Mr. R. Kenneth Buck, Jr., Principal